as6166/squirrel_tracker/README.md

 ## DataSet
 In this project,[**2018 Central Park Squirrel Census**](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw) dataset published by [**Squirrel Census**](https://www.thesquirrelcensus.com/) was used.
-This data set contains data 3,023 sightings, including location coordinates, age, primary and so on.
+This data set contains information on the number of sightings, including location coordinates, age, primary and so on.

 ## Management Commands